keerthias/ICADnet/README.md

 docker run -dit --network none -v [full_path_to_input_dataset]:/input:ro -v /icadnet_docker
 ```

 The -v options map the input directory into the container at /input, read-only.
 The last -v creates an output directory.

-This command also outputs the Container ID.
+This command outputs the Container ID,  which you can also look up with the following command:
 ```bash
 docker ps
 ```